-Nowadays the number of devices and services that need to be monitored has reached the level where managing them one by one is impractical and impossible in most cases.
+Nowadays, the number of devices and services that need to be monitored has reached the level where managing them one by one is impractical and impossible in most cases.
 NetCrunch helps many organizations replace multiple monitoring instances controlled by designated people.
 In effect, these experienced people can be freed out of daunting, repetitive tasks and moved to other essential ones.

-The digital transformation requires the same number of people to perform more duties, as usually IT is growing and the IT budgets are not.
+The digital transformation requires the same number of people to perform more duties, as usually, IT is growing, and the IT budgets are not.

 It's much easier to manage notifications using groups.
-You can add and remove users to groups without changing any alerting scripts which always refer to given group.
+You can add and remove users to groups without changing any alerting scripts which always refer to a given group.

 NetCrunch allows creating complex notification schemas through escalation such as

-Because every member of the group has a custom profile, he will receive notification when he wants and the way it has been specified to be delivered.
+Because every member of the group has a custom profile, he will receive a notification when he wants and the way it has been specified to be delivered.

-You can manage access to NetCrunch program, its views, and even particular nodes.
+You can manage access to the NetCrunch program, its views, and even particular nodes.
 Because the Atlas is a hierarchical structure, the rights are inherited from top to bottom.